 Click on the Inflection button.
 This moves the left plot cursor to the next inflection point to the right of its current position (first data point).
-Press SHIFT + LEFT ARROW key.
+Click the right mouse button in the plot area, then press SHIFT + LEFT ARROW key.
 This moves the right plot cursor to the next inflection point to the left of its current position (last data point).
 The peak gain 603, which occurs near the inflection point, can be read out directly in the Slope column.
 The inflection mode is useful for determining the peak DC gain of an amplifier.